FrenzisRed/My_CCNA_Notes/32_NAT.md

 over the internet.
 However, because it requires a one-to-one IP address mapping, it doesn't help preserve IP addresses.

+This one-to-one mapping does not only allow internal hosts to reach outside hosts, but also allows external hosts to access the internal host via the inside global address.

+Server 8.8.8.8 could initiate a connection to 100.0.0.1 and the router will translate it to 192.168.0.167 and forward it to PC1.

 <h4 align="center">Static NAT Configuration</h4>

 Let's have a look on how to configure static NAT.
 First define the _inside_ interface/s: